OpenSDN-io/docs/release/releases/R21.12/index.rst

 Support for Dynamic Address Learning with IPVLAN Networking
 ------------------------------------------------------------

-In the latest release of Tungsten Fabric a vRouter can learn multiple MAC-IP address bindings for a single MAC address when Dynamic Address Learning is enabled in a virtual network.
+In the latest release of OpenSDN a vRouter can learn multiple MAC-IP address bindings for a single MAC address when Dynamic Address Learning is enabled in a virtual network.

 For more information see: :ref:`Dynamic MAC/IP Learning <DynamicMacIP>`.